bocadilloproject/bocadillo/CONTRIBUTING.md

 All documentation lives in the `docs/guide/` directory.
 It is structured as follows:

-- `api-guides`: technical reference for Bocadillo's machinery; describes how it works and how to use it, assuming a basic understanding of the key concpets.
+- `api-guides`: technical reference for Bocadillo's machinery; describes how it works and how to use it, assuming a basic understanding of the key concepts.
 - `topics`: discuss key topics and concepts at a fairly high level, while providing useful information and background.
 For example: 'Working with JSON data'.
 - `how-to`: recipes for solving common problems.
 For example: 'Deploying Bocadillo apps' or 'Writing custom CLI commands'.